Beznet/music-app/README.md

 I also would have liked to add sorting directly on the table itself by column clicks but the library was proving a bit more difficult to work with, so I opted to create a simple dropdown solution instead to complete the MVP.

 More styling and mobile friendly optimizations would have also been preferred for users on smaller devices.

+I added a utility folder in order to make optimizations to the seconds and convert them to a more readable time format but did not have time to do this, it was a lesser priority for the MVP.